We love going to the beach – and the gay beaches in Barcelona, only solidify our love for the seashore.

-Mar Bella is our favourite gay beach in Barcelona.
-It's also the best gay nude beach in Barcelona and in our opinion in Europe.
+Mar Bella is our favourite beach in Barcelona and in our opinion one of the best gay beaches in the world.
+It's also The official gay nude beach of Barcelona.
 If you come here during the summer months, it gets crowded full of gay boys, particularly during the Circuit Festival in August.
 This is when you'll want one person in your group to go early and lay down some towels for the rest!

-The crowd here is mainly gay guys and gals with a dash of the token fag hags.
+The crowd here is mainly gay guys and gals with a dash of the token queen bee.
 We've occasionally seen families hang out here too.

 Most of the action happens in front of the Chiringuito BeGay bar – just look out for all the rainbow flags and gays in tight Andrew Christian speedos!

 Take the metro L4 line to the Poble Nou station and from there walk straight down Bilbao Street towards the sea for about 10 minutes.
 Or you could hop into a taxi from Gaixample area, which will cost around €20.

 Get yourself to the Chiringuito BeGay bar.
 It's a fantastic hangout that really makes Mar Bella special.
 They sell snacks and cocktails (albeit a bit on the weak side).
 We've made many new friends here, especially in the queue for drinks!

 We also recommend stocking up on supplies (sunscreen, water!) at the supermarkets along the way as you walk from Poble Nou station.